dora-metrics/pelorus/docs/contribution/Development.md

 helm uninstall operators --namespace pelorus
 ```

-You can do some rudimentary linting with `make chart-lint`.
+You can do some rudimentary linting with `make chart-check`.

 We are in the process of refactoring our helm charts such that they can be tested more automatically using [helm chart-testing](https://github.com/helm/chart-testing).
 Some general guidelines are outlined in the [CoP Helm testing strategy](https://redhat-cop.github.io/ci/linting-testing-helm-charts.html).
 More to come soon.